Aliases for ATXN7 Gene

 GeneCards Summary for ATXN7 Gene

 ATXN7 (Ataxin 7) is a Protein Coding gene.
-Diseases associated with ATXN7 include cerebellar disease and spinocerebellar ataxia 7.
-Among its related pathways are Akt Signaling and RNA Polymerase I Promoter Opening.
+Diseases associated with ATXN7 include spinocerebellar ataxia 7 and retinal degeneration.
+Among its related pathways are Akt Signaling and Chks in Checkpoint Regulation.
 GO annotations related to this gene include chromatin binding.
 An important paralog of this gene is ATXN7L2.